 Compared to cribs with open sides that sit flush with the bed, the BassiNest is more of a hybrid product, sitting somewhere between a moses basket and a bedside crib.
 This may not suit everyone, with one of our home testers saying, “I would prefer something where the side could permanently be down and baby is closer,” but it is very safe: Halo has partnered with the Lullaby Trust as part of its commitment to safe sleep.

 Cons: Not a true bedside crib, stand has a big footprint

 Latest deals from trusted retailers

 How do you use a bedside crib safely?

 When using a bedside crib, you should ensure there is no gap between the adult’s and baby’s mattress.
-Your baby’s mattress should be firm and flat, sit snugly in the crib with no gaps and have good breathability.
+Your baby’s mattress should be firm and flat, and sit snugly in the crib with no gaps.

 Our at-home mattress breathability test

 - Pick up the mattress and place it close to your mouth